How to make shades in tattoos? | 10 MASTERS

 • Scumbling & scribbling.
 It consists of tracing little circles or scribbles on top of each other without pressing much.
 Although the result is a quite irregular finished look, it’s still pretty useful for some kinds of drawings.

 • Blending or smudging.
-This one is typically used and consists in using soft and pliable drawing elements to then blur them with your finger or a piece of cotton.
+It consists of using soft and pliable drawing elements to then blur them with your finger or a piece of cotton.

 A frequent concern: what machines should I use?
 A coil or a rotative machine?